 A key is a single or combination of multiple fields in a table.
-Its is used to fetch or retrieve records/data-rows from data table according to the condition/requirement.
-Keys are also used to create relationship among different database tables or views.
+It is used to fetch or retrieve records/data rows from the data table according to the condition/requirement.
+Keys are also used to create a relationship among different database tables or views.

 Types of SQL Keys

-We have following types of keys in SQL which are used to fetch records from tables and to make relationship among tables or views.
+We have the following types of keys in SQL which are used to fetch records from tables and to make relationships among tables or views.

-Example: In below diagram ID, RollNo and EnrollNo are Candidate Keys since all these three fields can be work as Primary Key.
+Example: In the below diagram ID, RollNo and EnrollNo are Candidate Keys since all these three fields can work as Primary Key.

-Primary key is a set of one or more fields/columns of a table that uniquely identify a record in database table.
+A primary key is a set of one or more fields/columns of a table that uniquely identify a record in a database table.
 It can not accept null, duplicate values.
 Only one Candidate Key can be Primary Key.

-A Alternate key is a key that can be work as a primary key.
-Basically it is a candidate key that currently is not primary key.
+An Alternate key is a key that can work as a primary key.
+Basically, it is a candidate key that currently is not a primary key.

-Example: In below diagram RollNo and EnrollNo becomes Alternate Keys when we define ID as Primary Key.
+Example: In the below diagram RollNo and EnrollNo become Alternate Keys when we define ID as the Primary Key.

-Composite Key is a combination of more than one fields/columns of a table.
+A composite Key is a combination of more than one field/column of a table.
 It can be a Candidate key, Primary key.

-Uniquekey is a set of one or more fields/columns of a table that uniquely identify a record in database table.
-It is like Primary key but it can accept only one null value and it can not have duplicate values.
-For more help refer the article Difference between primary key and unique key.
+A unique key is a set of one or more fields/columns of a table that uniquely identify a record in a database table.
+It is like a Primary key but it can accept only one null value and it can not have duplicate values.
+For more help refer to the article Difference between primary key and unique key.

-Foreign Key is a field in database table that is Primary key in another table.
-It can accept multiple null, duplicate values.
-For more help refer the article Difference between primary key and foreign key.
+Foreign Key is a field in a database table that is the Primary key in another table.
+It can accept multiple nulls and duplicate values.
+For more help refer to the article Difference between primary key and foreign key.

-Example: We can have a DeptID column in the Employee table which is pointing to DeptID column in a department table where it a primary key.
+Example: We can have a DeptID column in the Employee table which is pointing to a DeptID column in a department table where it is a primary key.